 Our classrooms are open to parents to visit and to participate!
 We encourage you to join in for your child’s daily classroom routine, schedule a special project, craft, performance, or activity.
 You’ll see for yourself how the children benefit from both regularly scheduled activities, and the dynamic on-the-fly fluidity that’s required when you’re teaching and learning with preschoolers.

-Here’s what a day in the younger class (2.9 – 4 years) looks like:
+Here’s what a day at our school looks like:

 8:30am – Children Arrive.
 Children put things in their cubby, toilet, wash hands, and greet their friends and teachers.
 This is a good time for students to explore the classroom and start to make plans for their ‘free choice’ activity later in the morning.